 If you have a swimming pool in your yard or on your property, you probably

-a great amount of beauty to your pool, along with the ability to utilize
+Swimming pool lighting can add a great amount of beauty to your pool, along with the ability

-and enjoy it safely, 24 hours a day.
-However, after a while you may notice
+to utilize and enjoy it safely, 24 hours a day.
+However, after a while

-While you may think the time has come to drain your pool and change out
+you may think the time has come to drain your pool and change out the

-the bulb, which can be an extremely tedious and expensive process, you
+bulb, which can be an extremely tedious and expensive process, you may

 factor in your electrical system.
 The trick is doing some troubleshooting

 to figure out the problem before taking the water out of your pool.